JurekInholland/haarlem-festival-cms/notes.md

     /haarlem-food/restaurants
     /haarlem-food/restaurant/restaurant-slug

+- relationship between location and category?

 ## general project structure/ github
+- can we partially use js?
+Sorting/Filtering

 - mvc(a) structure?
 - have to use their sql server?
 - code quality (bracket style, newline count, static typing)